dhis2/dhis2-docs/src/commonmark/en/content/user/manage-users-user-roles-and-user-groups.md

 2. Above the user list, click on the **Organisation Unit** filter input.

-3. A popup will appear in which you can select the organisation units you would like to filter by.
+3. A pop-up will appear in which you can select the organisation units you would like to filter by.

 The list of users will be filtered to only include users which have been